 EALD staff come from a variety of backgrounds and have wide experience teaching students whose first language is not English.
 A number of teachers themselves come from a non English speaking background while a number also teach languages other than English.

 EALD staff work closely with the Languages EALD Faculty.
 Languages taught at Narrabundah are Chinese, French, German, Hindi, Indonesian, Italian, Japanese, Korean and Spanish.
-A Tertiary accredited translating and interpreting course called Translating and Interpreting Skills is also available and is a subject that many EALD students choose because they speak a language other than English at home and this subject allows them to capitalize on that knowledge.
+A Tertiary accredited translating and interpreting course called Translating and Interpreting Skills is also available and is a subject that many EALD students choose because they speak a language other than English at home and this subject allows them to capitalise on that knowledge.

 The academic year comprises three sessions of study.
 At Narrabundah College the Autumn Session is the first unit of study, the Winter Session is the second unit of study and the Spring Session is the third unit of study.
 In the Autumn Session, EAP 1, 4 and 7 are taught as well as Accredited EALD in the Winter Session, EAP 2, 5, and 8 are taught as well as Accredited EALD and in the Spring Session, EAP 3, 6, and 9 are taught as well as Accredited EALD.
 The Registered support unit is available for students who are unable to complete the requirements of a full unit.